Ayawaska Restaurant in Petaluma

 Sonoma County's new Ayawaska Restobar in Petaluma certainly has an interesting name.
 Ayawaska is a variation of Ayahuasca, a mystical spirit plant native to the Amazon rainforests thathas powerful hallucinogenic properties.
 Yet that is indeed what Petaluma’s new Peruvian eatery is called, and it specializes in modern South American dishes like purple corn pudding ($8) and pisco sours.

-The look: The place is undoubtedly modern, as one might expect from a spot called a “RestoBar.”
+The place is undoubtedly modern, as one might expect from a spot called a “RestoBar.”
 Bright and airy with lots of large windows, a partial dropped acoustic ceiling and a bar backed with colorful glass bottles, it feels like a party.
 Background music, several TVs, and crowds of diners can make it a bit noisy, but that’s part of the social mood.

-To eat: Think Peruvian, and you’ll probably think ceviche.
+Think Peruvian, and you’ll probably think ceviche.
 It’s a must, here, in various recipes including the catch of the day that gussied with lime, aji (hot pepper), red onion, boiled cusco corn with kernels the size and texture of lima beans, cancha (crunchy toasted corn nuts), and sweet potato coins ($16), or the salty-good cubed tuna fillet that’s “cooked” in lime with soy sauce and sesame oil, then finished with avocado and sesame seeds ($17).

 For another tasty, traditional appetizer, papa rellena ($10), pleases as golden fried potato croquettes studded with beef picadillo, egg, onions, sweet raisins and tart olives in mild, smoky panca pepper sauce.
 A similar but equally delicious dish brings a fiery hot rocoto pepper stuffed with beef, ground peanut, fresh cheese and raisins with panca pepper sauce and potato cake ($10).
 It’s a terrific combination of texture, sweet, hot, creamy and crunchy.